pawasjohari86/edx-platform/docs/en_us/course_authors/source/course_enrollment.rst

 Course authors and instructors can enroll students in a course, see how many people are enrolled, and, when necessary, unenroll students.

-For the enrollment period that is defined for a course, students can enroll in your course.
-For an edX course (on www.edx.org), enrollment is publicly available to anyone who registers an edX account.
-For other courses, such as those on edge.edx.org, enrollment is limited to the students that you enroll and the students you give the course URL to.
+Students can enroll themselves in a course during its defined enrollment period.
+For an edX course (on ``www.edx.org``), enrollment is publicly available to anyone who registers an edX account.
+For other courses, such as those on ``edge.edx.org``, enrollment is limited to the students that you explicitly enroll and the students you give the course URL to.

-**Question**: is the above accurate?

 * :ref:`registration_enrollment`